Gabriel-RQ/pyinterfacer/README.md

 ## Overlay

 An interface with display type `overlay` works just like an interface with display type `default`, but it is rendered into the global overlay, meaning it will always be rendered.
+The `parent` attribute can also be set, and it should receive the name of another loaded interface, meaning the interface will be rendered as an overlay in it's 'parent'.
+The `background` attribute will only work to display images for interfaces with display type overlay.

 # Style classes